Mountain gazelle

-The mountain gazelle (Gazella gazella), also called the True Gazelle or the Palestine Mountain Gazelle, is a species of gazelle widely but unevenly distributed.
+The mountain gazelle (Gazella gazella), also called the true gazelle or the Palestine mountain gazelle, is a species of gazelle that is widely but unevenly distributed.

+Approximately 6,000 are left in the wild as of 2024.
+The mountain gazelle is protected under Israeli law, with Israel being the last major sanctuary of the species in the Levant.

 Description

-Mountain gazelle are one of the few mammals in which both sexes have horns.
+Both sexes of the mountain gazelle have horns.
 Males have significantly larger horns with rings around them.
-Females will also have horns, but they will be thinner, smoother and shorter.
+Females also have horns, but they are thinner, smoother and shorter.
 Along with the horns, mountain gazelle are also sexually dimorphic in size, with males being larger than females.
-A mature male can range from 17 to 29.5 kg, while females are 16–25 kg in weight.
+A mature male can range from 15 to 25 kg, while females are 13–20 kg in weight.
 Mountain gazelle can reach running speeds of up to 80 km/h.